Africa Volunteer Corps is now accepting applications for the June 2015 class of volunteers.

 IMPORTANT: Please read all application instructions carefully before applying.
 We cannot consider incomplete applications.
 It is important that you answer all questions completely.
 We highly recommend writing the questions down or copying them onto a separate document first, drafting them on a separate sheet or document, then copying your answers into the application later.
 This will ensure that you can take your time answering the questions carefully and do not feel rushed.

 There are three stages in applying to Africa Volunteer Corps.
 First is the written application.
-The deadline for submission of the written application is September 1st, 2012.
-Applications submitted after this date will not be considered for the 2013 class of volunteers but may be considered for 2014.
+The deadline for submission of the written application for 2014 has passed.
+Applications submitted now will be considered for 2015.
 Applications must be filled out in full (including short answers, essays, CV’s, certificates, and letters of recommendation).
 We receive many incomplete applications because many applicants have limited time at a computer with internet access.
 We recommend filling out this information on a separate sheet or document and copying into the final online application in order to have time to complete the full application.
 Incomplete applications cannot be considered.
 Those who are chosen from all of the written applications will be invited to have a phone interview.
 From those we will choose the finalists to have an in-person interview with an AVC staff member at one of a number of cities around Tanzania.
 From the in-person interviewees we will choose the final class of Africa Volunteer Corps volunteers.
-Those who have been chosen to join the 2013 class of volunteers will be notified by October 1st, 2012.
+Those who have been chosen to join the 2014 class of volunteers will be notified by November 1st, 2013.